Carpenter license requirements by state: A comprehensive guide

 Carpenters must hold a state specialty contractor License to work in Nevada.
 Carpentry, maintenance and minor repairs is a C-3 subclassification which includes carpentry and repairs (C-3a), finish carpentry (C-3b), insulation and weather stripping (C-3c), overhead doors (C-3d), and drywall (C-3e).
 There are exceptions when the work to the property is worth less than $1,000.

-You’ll need to show proof of four years of experience, but up to three years of education at an accredited college can satisfy years of experience.
+You’ll need proof of four years of experience, but up to three years of education at an accredited college can satisfy years of experience.
 You must show proof of workers’ compensation insurance and will need to show proof of a bond.
 To meet all carpenter license requirements, you must pass the trade exam, as well as the business and law exam.

 New Hampshire